East Lake Library

-East Lake Library is one of 15 branch libraries formerly in the Minneapolis Public Library System and now one of 41 branch libraries in the Hennepin County Library System in Minneapolis, Minnesota, United States.
+East Lake Library is one of 41 branch libraries in the Hennepin County Library System, one of 15 branch libraries formerly in the Minneapolis Public Library System in Minneapolis, Minnesota, United States.
 Three different buildings have housed the library since 1924.

 Buildings

 First

 The first East Lake Community Library opened in February 1924, between the Hosmer Community Library and Roosevelt Community Library, which is modeled closely after East Lake.
 Situated on Lake Street, it featured simple architecture and a skylight.
 Because of its appearance, seemingly like a storefront, the library was called a 'Reading Factory'.
 East Lake was one of the last libraries built in a library 'building boom' that Minneapolis experienced starting in 1905 and ending in 1937.

 The first East Lake remained until the mid-1970s when the need for a new, larger library grew.
 By 1974 East Lake was circulating 121,459 items and fielding tens of thousands of reference questions.
 In 1976 the library closed and was reopened as a Montessori day care.
 In 1987 Northern Sun Merchandising purchased the building and runs it there to this day.
 In 2000 the building was added to the National Register of Historic Places.
 In 2004–5, 80 solar panels (9.6 kW) were installed on the roof.
 The original library shelves still circle the walls of the building.